axe-api/docs/docs/learn/bookstore-api.md

 ## Bookstore API

-The Bookstore API is designed to showcase the fundamental features of Axe API.
-It includes three tables (users, books, and orders) with corresponding endpoints.
+The **_Bookstore API_** is designed to showcase the fundamental features of Axe API.
+It includes three tables (`users`, `books`, and `orders`) with corresponding endpoints.

 The process of building the API will be demonstrated from scratch.

 ## Step 1.
 Installing CLI

-To create a new Axe API project, the axe-magic CLI can be utilized.
+To create a new Axe API project, the [axe-magic](https://github.com/axe-api/axe-magic) CLI can be utilized.

 The tool can be installed on your device using the specified command.

 ```bash
 $ npm i -g axe-magic
 ```

-After the installation of axe-magic, the version of the tool can be verified;
+After the installation of **_axe-magic_**, the version of the tool can be verified;

 ```bash
 $ axe-magic --version